stephbuon/hansard-speakers/README.md

 2) Stage II (ENTER)

-This repository is dedicated to Stage II
+This repository is dedicated to Stage II, cleaning the Hansard speaker names.

+Stage I outputs a data set (enter description)

+Stage II performs the following tasks: